Mixed messages on third Greek bailout talks

 Berlin has also ruled out any debt write-down.

-Longer-term, EU officials say Greece -- frozen out of the bond market and unable to borrow -- will inevitably need a third support program to buy time to get back on its feet.
+Longer-term, EU officials say Greece -- frozen out of the bond market and unable to borrow -- will inevitably need a third support programme to buy time to get back on its feet.

 BLAME GAME

-German Chancellor Angela Merkel said Greece needed to give more details on the reforms it promised in return for the extension of its aid program.
+German Chancellor Angela Merkel said Greece needed to give more details on the reforms it promised in return for the extension of its aid programme.

 Deputy Greek Prime Minister Yannis Dragasakis told reporters that details of reforms would be outlined at the next meeting of euro zone finance ministers on March 9.
 He said some of the reforms would have figures and fiscal impact attached.